Mann Gulch - August 5

 This Day in Wildland Fire History is dedicated to all those at Mann Gulch August 5th, 1949.

 Predicted Fire Danger was “low” but readings from a nearby ranger station were RH=22%, fuel sticks = 5%, and wind=16 mph indicating more severe fire danger.
 No weather was recorded at the fire, but steady SW winds were observed at the time of the jump.
 The Gulch runs SW down to the Missouri River.
 Also note the thunder cell that was in the area.

-- Open your IRPG to page 1.
+- Open your Incident Response Pocket Guide( IRPG), PMS 461 Operational Engagement section (green), and review Risk Management.
 Based on the above information coupled with the increase in fire size, use the Risk Management Process and the map (below) to discuss some of the actions you will take to ensure crew safety: as the FFT2, squad boss, crew boss, etc.